kelson99/ios-pt5-bw4-kelson-sean/README.md

 <h4>Curator is an app that allows the user to save their favorite restaurants or save a newly discovered restaurant while they are at the restaurant.</h4>

 <h4> In the next three gifs, you will see how the user can see his location using a pin on the map and be able to type in the restaurant name and have it saved
- into a list of favorite restaurants</h4>
+ into a list of favorite restaurants.
+They can rate the restaurant, save what they ate, a picture, as well as any other notes.</h4>

+ <p></p>

 ![makingReviewONe](https://user-images.githubusercontent.com/59428583/104633164-fce7e280-565b-11eb-886b-1a37099b8d72.gif)